 - Intermediate skills in Microsoft Office Suite (Word, Excel,

 - Ability and willingness to work as a team member and to work

 diplomacy, and judgment in dealing with students, parents, faculty,

 - Detail-oriented and demonstrated ability to multi-task in a

 - Ability to work beyond normal office hours and/or on weekends.

 Ability to travel to national and/or regional advising

 - Master's degree

-- More than two years of experience advising students in higher education.
+- Three (3) or more years of experience advising students in

 - Experience with Banner, Argos, Starfish, and Degree Works.